onion-lang/onion/README.md

-# Statically typed object-oriented programming language Onion
+# Onion - statically typed object-oriented programming language on JVM

 Onion is an object-oriented programming language.
-Source-codes of Onion is compiled into JVM class files.
+Codes of Onion compiles into JVM class files.
 Please refer Install.txt for installation.

 ## Usage of tools
 ### onionc